Photo Credit: Andy Spain

 The Foundation is grateful to the thousands of donors who have supported our campaign to raise $10 million to outfit and equip the interior of Te Wao Nui.
 But bricks and mortar are only part of the story and there is still much mahi to do to ensure that we have a high quality Child Health Service now and into the future.
 With over 87,000 child admissions and appointments every year, your gift will make an incredible difference.

-With level 2 (outpatients) and level 3 (surgical ward) opening on 17 October 2022, the new hospital will ensure that tamariki and rangitahi can access the best possible care in a modern, multimillion-dollar, fit for purpose paediatric facility.
+Your kindness and generosity ensures that tamariki and rangitahi can access the best possible care in a modern, multimillion-dollar, fit for purpose paediatric facility.